Windshield Camera Recalibration: What You Need to Know

-This page explains how windshield recalibration (also sometimes called "ADAS recalibration") works, and what happens if you need a windshield recalibration with your auto glass service.
+This page explains how windshield recalibration (sometimes called "ADAS recalibration") works, and what happens if you need a recalibration after we install your new windshield.

-For additional questions, or if you'd like a quote to fix your glass and get cash back, call us at 480.907.3982!
+For additional questions, or if you'd like a quote to fix your glass and get cash back, call Pinnacle Auto Glass at 480.907.3982!

 The Role of the Windshield Camera in ADAS Systems

 Advanced Driver Assistance Safety (ADAS) systems are a group of systems that work together to improve safety in modern vehicles.

 ADAS systems enhance vehicle safety by alerting the driver of potential issues.
 They can also automate safety by taking over control of the vehicle in the event of a potential collision or crash.

 What is the Windshield Camera's Role in ADAS Systems?